Take-Some-Bytes/specifications/colonialwars/cw-file-structures.md

        [ +------------------+
 ```

-(Of course, you don't have to arrange your sub-images like this, but it is highly RECOMMENDED
+(Of course, sub-images do not have to be arranged as specified above, but it is highly RECOMMENDED
 to do so.
-If you don't, the renderer
+If sub-images are not arranged as specified, the renderer would not render the graphic
-wouldn't render your graphics properly.)
+correctly).

 The same rules apply for graphic animations.